 6. Take OTC Anti-Inflammatory Medication

 Taking aspirin or ibuprofen, which are non-steroidal anti-inflammatory drugs, can help calm the skin and reduce some of the pain and swelling associated with sunburn.
-You can also apply an over-the-counter hydrocortisone cream to the affected areas (1).
+You can also apply over-the-counter hydrocortisone cream to the affected areas (1).

 You can also crush a few aspirin or ibuprofen tablets and mix them with water to make a paste that you can gently apply to the affected area.